Automatic Generation of Dense Non-rigid Optical Flow: Generating the DAVIS-Mask-OpticalFlow Dataset

 \subsection{Training Dataset Size}

-In this section, the performance is evaluated as a function of the number of images in the training dataset.
-This aims to distinguish improvements based on the sheer number of annotated training examples, from the improvements based on non-rigid motion and texture variations.
-Since the FlyingChairs dataset contains ~22K images, the 55K images from our \E1-5-C-M dataset are sub-sampled to generate training sets with 11K, 22K, $\ldots$, 55K examples.
+In this section, the performance is evaluated as a function of number of images in the training dataset.
+The aim is to distinguish improvements based on the sheer number of annotated training examples from the improvements based on non-rigid motion and texture variations.
+Since the FlyingChairs dataset contains $\sim$22K images, the 55K images from our \E1-5-C-M dataset are sub-sampled to generate training sets with 11K, 22K, $\ldots$, 55K examples.

 PWC-Net is trained on these different datasets and evaluated on Sintel-val.
-The results are shown in Fig.~\ref{fig:traingsize}.
-From the results, it can be observed that the training set size does have an influence on the performance.
-It seems that \E1-5-C-M is gradually improving as the size of datasets increases (with 22K being the outlier likely due to sub-sampling effects).
-However, the results also show that regardless of size this dataset, training on \E1-5-C-M performs best.
+The results are provided in Fig.~\ref{fig:traingsize}.
+It can be observed that the training set size does have an influence on the performance.
+The results show that \E1-5-C-M gradually improves as the size of datasets increases (with 22K being the outlier likely due to sub-sampling effects).
+However, the results also show that regardless of the size of this dataset, training on \E1-5-C-M performs the best.